 2023 Action Teams will include:

-- Policy & Advocacy: This action team will create a process that allows THC and its partners to understand which policy issues are most important to local residents, to develop a policy agenda, and to advocate for federal, state, and local policy changes that support health for all people in the Dan River Region.
+- Health Equity Policy & Advocacy: This action team will help THC better understand the roles of policy and advocacy in advancing health equity.
+They will develop a process for evaluating equity impacts in existing policies and for determining which policy issues are most important to local residents and THC partners.
+They will work to develop a policy agenda and to advocate for federal, state, local, and organizational policy changes that support health for all people in the Dan River Region.
+Recognizing that certain professional roles may limit some partners' ability to engage directly in policy work, the team will identify and provide learning opportunities that help everyone understand different advocacy methods.

 - Professional Development & Learning: This action team will develop a mechanism for identifying, prioritizing, and providing learning opportunities to chapters, community partners, and residents based on their needs and goals.